flaskevann/MyS3/README.md

 3. Open a console window / a terminal and change directory to the MyS3's executable.
 4. Type and run <code>MyS3.CLI.exe</code> on Windows or <code>./MyS3.CLI</code> on Linux.
 5. Consider putting your command line arguments in a BAT or SH file when everything works OK.

+UPDATE: I removed the first release because I discovered a few severe sync bugs.
+New release coming in the next few days.

+MyS3 also seems very slow and CPU intensive when handling tens of thousands of files.
+So it still has to be considered beta for the time being.

 ## License